Whimsy Stick

 Fetch Toys (Balls, Frisbees)

-Classic retrieval interactive dog toys.
+Classic retrieval toys.
 Work well with a clear send cue, wait before release, and return-and-release on command.
 Unstructured fetch builds obsessive behavior in high-drive dogs without teaching any off-switch.

 Prey drivePartial